nexendrie/translation/docs/index.md

 .
 You can also use EnvironmentLocaleResolver in a similar fashion, the only difference is that the latter uses environment variable TRANSLATOR_LANGUAGE as storage.

+Session locale resolver takes and stores current language in session, header locale resolver takes it from Accept-Language request header.

 If you want to use multiple ways to resolve the language, use ChainLocaleResolver.

 ```php